OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/addressesAndPointers.md

 Note that if a variable points to 0x7fffd545bd17 that, basically 140,736,771,505,430.
 A huge number, ofc.

 As we know (again, check the .c files) variables can span multiple addresses in memory, if they are larger than 1-byte in memory.

---snip--

-Running 'addressesAndPointers' with a value of 5, returns:
-We're starting from a higher memory position, every time, and goin down - by 32 (node that we're reading in hexadecimal), as showcased below (check the program's code to see why it's printing this):

-x: 5 - &x: 0x7ffc9d7b01d8
-x: 4 - &x: 0x7ffc9d7b01b8
-x: 3 - &x: 0x7ffc9d7b0198
-x: 2 - &x: 0x7ffc9d7b0178
-x: 1 - &x: 0x7ffc9d7b0158
-sum(5): 15

---snip--

-Pointers are Addresses to Memory

--> In systems programming languages, pointers are a first-class data type.

-They can be stored in variables, passed as parameters, returned from functions;
-We can dereference a pointer to read that memory address's contents

-WIP